The Halt Order

 The men evacuated from Dunkirk formed the core of the British Army that would continue fighting.
 Had they been captured or destroyed, Britain's ability to continue the war would have been severely compromised.

-The narrative that developed around Dunkirk — the spirit of the evacuation, the civilian boats, the orderly rescue — served important purposes for British morale at a moment of acute danger.
-It was also, in important respects, a story imposed on events that were chaotic, costly, and militarily catastrophic in their immediate context.
+The wider narrative that developed around Dunkirk — the spirit of the evacuation, the civilian boats, the orderly rescue — served real and important purposes for British morale at a moment of acute danger.
+It was also, in important respects, a story imposed retrospectively on events that were, at the time, chaotic, costly, and militarily catastrophic in their immediate context.

 Frequently Asked Questions